oSoWoSo/disroot-howto/pages/10.DisHub/07.Posts/02.Tags_and_mentions/docs.en.md

 ### Topical Tags (also known as Hashtags)

 You can set one or more topical tags.
 This will help others search for a specific topic.
-This is easily done by addin **#** before the topic.
+This is easily done by adding **#** before the topic.
 For example **#tutorial**

 ---